livepoll/live-poll-docs/docs/sad.md

 ## 10. Size and performance
 n/a
 ## 11. Quality
-To ensure a good code quality and to avoid bugs each pull request is automatically checked by SonarQube.
-Furthermore at least one review is required to merge the pull request.
+To ensure a good code quality and to avoid bugs, each pull request is automatically checked / rated by SonarQube.
+Furthermore at least one review is required to merge a pull request in both of our main repositories.